 11. Prevent heart attacks in men – A 2008 study showed that men who ate at least two ounces of olive oil reduced their chances of having a heart attack by 82 percent as compared to men who ate no olive oil.

 12. Keep your lips soft and supple – Make your own lip balm by combining olive oil with equal parts beeswax.
 Put it into a small glass jar and apply it with your fingertip.
+Try using Robbins Family Farm Eve’s Mandarin Orange Blend olive oil for a lip balm that is both helpful and tasty!

 13. Condition your hair – Ancient beauties and warriors alike used olive oil to tame and beautify their locks.
 Olive oil strengthens hair and makes it more flexible.